martinkirch/showergel/docs/what.rst

 The REST/Web interface is served by the Bottle_ framework, because it's enough and allows keeping everything in a single process.

-Showergel's data is stored in SQLite_ because its more than enough and lets us store everything in a single, local file.
+Showergel's data is stored in SQLite_ because it lets us store everything in a single, local file.

-Scheduling is delegated to APScheduler_, who also needs SQLAlchemy_ to access SQLite, so we use SQLAlchemy too.
+Scheduling is delegated to APScheduler_, who also needs SQLAlchemy_ to access SQLite, so we use SQLAlchemy too (also because it's a great ORM).

 Showergel does not hold your music and shows collection.
 For that matter we suggest Beets_.